 Figure 16.
 Erzurumlu İbrahim Hakkı published an explanation of the Solar Eclipse in his encyclopedia Marifetname

 (Source: Nearly 3 Centuries old light system… by Cem Nizamoglu)

-At the late eighteenth century, these studies show us that the Ottomans began to have contacts with the West not only in geography but also in astronomy and in mathematics fields at least the theoretical information that was needed in the first plan.
-However, the Ottomans translated the tables which were involving the information about how to identify the time.
-Although there were lots of works that changed the structure of the astronomy in the West, choosing that kind of tables showed the general dominant character of Ottomans about science in that era.
+In the late eighteenth century, these studies show us that the Ottomans began to have contacts with the West not only in geography but also in astronomy and in mathematics fields at least the theoretical information that was needed in the first plan.
+However, the Ottomans translated the tables which were involving information about how to identify the time.
+Although there were lots of works that changed the structure of astronomy in the West, choosing that kind of table showed the general dominant character of Ottomans about science in that era.

 Figure 17.
 From 1001 inventions’ “House of Wisdom” Canvas

 Astronomy began to be taught by the state itself after the foundation of Mühendishāne-i Bahrī-i Humāyun (The School of Naval Engineering) in 1773 and Mühendishāne-i Berrī-i Humāyun (The school of Ground Forces Engineering) in 1793.
 Hüseyin Rıfkı Tāmāni (d.
 1817), who was the first principal of the Mühendishāne-i Berrī- Humāyun which was founded in the Sultan Selim the III’s time, had great efforts in the arrangement of the lessons in Mühendishāne, and also he was one of the pioneers to divert the contemporary West science to the Ottomans by the help of his knowledge of English, French, Italian and Latin besides Arabic and Persian.